Mortgage insurance rates are going up. Here’s what you should know.

 An Educators mortgage professional can help.

 Will the slight hike in mortgage premiums affect you?
 Maybe…maybe not so much.
 Your best bet – particularly for new homebuyers – is to speak with a professional who can explain the costs involved, and who will work to get the best rates for you.
-According to Paul, “Preparing to buy a home can be a long path that starts with budgeting and assessing your needs, and ends with knowing what kind of mortgage is right for you.
+According to Amedeo, “Preparing to buy a home can be a long path that starts with budgeting and assessing your needs, and ends with knowing what kind of mortgage is right for you.
 The knowledgeable and experienced professionals at Educators Financial Group can make a big difference.”

 At Educators, we’ve been helping members of the education community achieve their dream of home ownership for over 40 years … so we have the knowledge and experience to help you find the home you want in today’s housing market.
 Contact us today.